 Virginia’s Department of Criminal Justice Services requires a license to become a private investigator in the state.
 To qualify for licensure, you must be at least 18 years old and you must complete at least sixty hours of entry-level private investigator training.
 If you want to work as an armed PI, you’ll need to meet the standards for firearms endorsement and provide documentation of firearms training.

-Private Investigator Salaries in Virginia Beach, Norfolk, Roanoke and Richmond
+Private Investigator Salaries in DC, Richmond, and Virginia Beach

 Back to Top